snadams/MBA/CIS 515 - IT Infrastructure/PowerPoint/SDN-notes.md

 - Bring-you-own-device in workplace requires dynamic and flexible networks.
   - Traditional networking adheres to cycles and proprietary interfaces.
 - Ease of administration through software and automation

+## Justin Neece

+Coming from a managed service provider (MSP), here are some of the benefits that ACI added for my previous position.

+- Allowed for a more streamlined deployment, "cookie cutter method", of turning up services and resources for multiple customers.
+- Making repeatable work much easier by using (reusing) APIs for tasks that happen frequently.
+- We went from managing large number of switches manually, to having one platform to configure all of them.
+- Managing segmentation, this was previously done by creating vlans, possibly through a large number of switches and tracking by spreadsheet.
+- Alleviating the need for OTV by having one fabric stretching across multiple datacenters.
+- Although I was not able to see most of the benefits of the automation piece.
+The automated processes associated with ACI, I am sure, saved a lot of time.
+With the design of a new customer portal, the ability to offer "self-service" to customer's that wanted to manage their own infrastructure was on the radar.
+This would not have been able to be accomplished with the previous network setup.
+- Many customers had separate production, UAT, and DEV environments which would require a maintenance window, and network support to make changes to shift resources from one "zone" to another when deploying upgrades to applications.
+Afterwards, this could be accomplished by moving entire environments seamlessly.

+At OPPD, here are some benefits we have already seen.

+- Using Postman, we were able to build scripts that supported 80+ percent of the deployment configuration.
+(Huge benefit!)
+- Simplified the management of the legacy Nexus 7K, Nexus 5K, and FEX setup for each datacenter.
+- Allows for multi-tenancy, in OPPD's case this means allowing segmentation.
+Being able to split datacenter resources without purchasing separate equipment.
+- OPPD used to have to verify what resources were available (OTV, FEX connectivity, available Vlans) before being able to add things into the datacenter.
+Now we check one place.
+-  In a nutshell, "any service, any port, any datacenter" is available now....
+- Growing the datacenter in an ACI environment is also much easier and manageable, than growing it switch by switch.